MyNorthland

 In addition, full-time faculty members are responsible for completing and documenting at least two course-level assessments each semester, or four per year.
 For courses that are in the general education program, at least one of those assessments should address a general education learning outcome.

-Course Proposals & Modifications
+Course Proposals and Modifications

 Course Proposal and Course Modification forms are in the documents section of the Academic Council site and can also be downloaded here.